 - For admission to a bachelor's programme:

 - the diploma (and list of results);

-- a copy of his identity card or passport;
+- a copy of the identity card or passport;

 - a passport photo;

 - a letter of motivation;

 - o any document required to prove that the entry requirements are met.

-- For admission to a master's programme or the teacher training programme:
+- For admission to a master's programme, a teacher training programme or a postgraduate:

-- o a diploma and list of marks;
+- a diploma and list of marks;

-- o a copy of his identity card or passport;
+- a copy of the identity card or passport;

 - a passport photo;

 - a letter of motivation;

 - letters of recommendation;

-- o any document required to attest that the entry requirements are met.
+- \circ $\;$ any document required to attest that the entry requirements are met.